rootsongjc/kubernetes-handbook/content/en/blog/understanding-how-envoy-sidecar-intercept-and-route-traffic-in-istio-service-mesh/index.md

 You can see that the Endpoint of the Cluster directly corresponds to localhost, and then the traffic is forwarded by the application container after iptables.

-## Understand the Outbound Handler
+## Understanding the Outbound Handler

 Because the `reviews` will to `ratings` send an HTTP request service, request address are: `http://ratings.default.svc.cluster.local:9080/` the role of Outbound handler is to intercept traffic to iptables to native applications sent via Envoy to determine how to route to the upstream.